 Some facial cleansers - especially ones made for acne - can be harsh to sensitive skin.
 Milk cleansers are a gentler alternative that will remove dirt off your skin without actually stripping your face off its natural oils.

 What makes milk cleansers milky?
-Milk cleansers are not made with milk, per se, but with a combination of oils and emollient ingredients.
+Cleansing milk is not made with milk, per se, but with a combination of oils and emollient ingredients.
 Like oil cleansers, they follow the like-attracts-like principle - they latch onto and dissolve grease, dirt, and grime.
 Although milk cleansers won’t cause the proverbial frothy soap action, you can be rest assured these cleansers will do their job.

 Known for its thick consistency, gel cleansers are compatible with acne-prone, and sensitive skin.
 Gentler than foam cleansers, gel cleansers are water-based and infused with natural ingredients like plant essences and oils.
 Gel cleansers are compatible with multiple skin types.
 Cleansers of this type don’t create foam at all, but don’t take the lack of bubbles as inefficiency.
 Gel cleansers are known to be tough on dirt, but ultra-hydrating on the skin.